 What to Pack

 For winter hiking we needed to make sure we had warm clothing.
 I wore lots of layers and brought plenty of extra clothes that I could wear in the hut that would be dry.
-Extra pairs of socks are essential as the snow means your feet will get wet and socks likely won’t dry overnight.
+Extra pairs of hiking socks are essential as the snow means your feet will get wet and socks likely won’t dry overnight.
 Waterproof gear is also a good idea.
-Good gloves and a hat are also a must!
+Good gloves and a hiking hat are also a must!

 Checking in with the DOC (Department of Conservation)